delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   versions of CodeSnip.
 Note though that this does not report new betas, only final releases.

+* The Welcome page has been completely redesigned in the hope of provided more useful information about the databases and program.

 For other features of v4 please read the change log for this release and all earlier betas and previews at http://delphidabbler.com/software/codesnip/log?v=4